 At four o’clock you are going to write, come what may, and you are going to continue until the quarter-hour sounds.
 When you have made up your mind to that you are free to do whatever you like to do or must do.

-This edition’s introduction by John Gardener contextualizes Brande’s premise: “She is right that genius can be taught (once the secret emptiness of that phrase os understood) because in fact genius is as common as old shoes.
+This edition’s introduction by John Gardner contextualizes Brande’s premise: “She is right that genius can be taught (once the secret emptiness of that phrase is understood) because in fact genius is as common as old shoes.
 Everybody has it, some more than others, perhaps; but that hardly matters, since no one can hope to use up more than a very small portion of his or her native gift.
 Every nightmare hints at the secret reserves of imaginative power in the human mind.”
-1
+2

-Many, many more wonderful sections of this highly-organized book include methods of originality, practice, abiding by schedules, meeting duality of our self, and the role of a self-critic.
+Many, many more wonderful sections of this highly organized book include methods of originality, practice, abiding by schedules, meeting the duality of our self, and the role of a self-critic.

-Brande, like Rilke, Shapiro, Steinbeck and countless others, recommends solitude for creative output.
+Brande, like Rainer Maria Rilke, Dani Shapiro, John Steinbeck, and countless others, recommends solitude for creative output.
 What Brande crystalizes, however, is solitude itself is null.
 What we really need is the ability to dive deep into a buried unconscious, almost a dream state.
 While solitude enables this plunge, it doesn’t guarantee it.

-Knowledge of emotions and psychology, self-awareness, and environmental insight are fundamental to self-improvement and creation.
-More wonderful books in this stream of thought include Rollo May’s 1975 work Courage to Create and certainly John Steinbeck’s personal thoughts as he wrote his last great novel, East of Eden.
+Knowledge of emotions and psychology, self-awareness, and environmental insight are woven thoroughly throughout self-improvement and creative enterprise.
+More wonderful thoughts in this stream include Rollo May’s 1975 work Courage to Create and certainly John Steinbeck’s personal thoughts as he wrote his last great novel, East of Eden.